This rich creamy spaghetti carbonara will not win any health awards but jeapers it is tasty. 🙂

 It also isn’t particularly authentic due to the addition of cream.
-I love the traditional egg and oil version too but this one is my go to comfort food pasta dish.
+I love the more traditional egg only version too (Spaghetti Carbonara) but this one is my go to comfort food pasta dish.

 I make it in large batches as it freezes really well.
 Remember to use a low power setting on the microwave though when reheating.